progmaticltd/homebox/docs/prerequisites.md

 # Introduction

-This section will explains all the necessary steps _before_ the installation really starts, like the DNS records or your home network set-up.
+This section will explain all the necessary steps _before_ the installation really starts, like the DNS records or your home network set-up.

-It is not a "Self hosting for newbies", but if you follow the instructions carefully, you do not need strong technical knowledge to achieve the above.
+It is not a “Self hosting for newbies”, but if you follow the instructions carefully, you do not need strong technical knowledge to achieve the above.

 You still need some basic understanding though, like what is an IP address or a port, how to run Ansible in a console,